CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * November 3: Georgia, US | Inclusion of 29,937 antigen tests distributed over unknown period of days.
 This includes 450 probable deaths. | We have contacted the state health department to obtain a back distribution [Media source](https://www.wrbl.com/news/georgia-news/update-georgia-reports-364589-confirmed-covid-19-cases-statewide-with-6440-in-columbus/)
 * November 10: Louisiana, US | Inclusion of probable cases from August 26 through November 9 and ongoing inclusion of probable cases.
 Probables are aggregated in the Unassigned, Louisiana entry
 * November 16: Louisiana, US | Disbursement of probable cases from Unassigned, Louisiana to the county level.
 Probables will be at the county level moving forward.
+* December 2: Kazakhstan | Back-distrubution of probable cases, deaths, and recoveries from official sources and coincident reporting including the Ministry of Health of the Repulbic of Kazakhstan, the European Commission Joint Research Center, the European Centre for Disease Prevention and Control, and Tengrinews

 ## Large-scale back distributions
 This section will serve to notify developers when we are able to successfully backdistribute any of the large instances of retrospective reporting.